The Ridgid brand has recently come out with a new line of impact drivers that are reasonably priced similar to Milwaukee’s new impact drivers.

-Its LED lighting system allows you to see where you’re working, and the design of its lights preclude shadows being cast from the power tool onto your driving subject.
+Its LED lighting system allows you to see where you’re working, and the design of its lights precludes shadows from being cast from the power tool onto your driving subject.

-- Comes with quick connect coupler that allows you to make speed bit changes
+- Comes with a quick connect coupler that allows you to make speed bit changes

 - Comes with low battery indicator that lets you know if your battery is running out

-- Incorporated with reversible belt clip that lets you keeps this tool hanging on either side of your belt
+- Incorporated with a reversible belt clip that lets you keep this tool hanging on either side of your belt

 - Has rubber over-grip for extra control even in slippery settings

-- Has a tri-bead LEDs that activate with the driver in order to keep your work station well-lit
+- Has tri-bead LEDs that activate with the driver in order to keep your workstation well-lit

 - Its battery cost as much as the drill